Frozennfishh/ip/docs/README.md

 Adds a task with a set deadline.

-Deadline can be given and noted down as a date and time!
+Deadline can be given and noted down as a date and time.
 (In the form `DD/MM/YYYY` or `DD/MM/YY HHMM`)

 Example: `deadline homework /by 25/03/2025 2359`